xmatters/xm-labs-steps-confluence/README.md

 # How it works
 This step posts content to Confluence.
 By default, it posts content as the **storage** type.
 It uses [this](https://developer.atlassian.com/cloud/confluence/rest/#api-api-content-post) API call.

+The Post Content step can be used for both making pages and comments, as well as other types.

 # Installation

 ## Confluence Setup
 1. Create an API Token [here](https://id.atlassian.com/manage-profile/security/api-tokens), this will be used in xMatters later.
 2. Find the Key of the space you want to use.
 This can be found in the URL after `/spaces/` or in the space's settings.

 ## xMatters Setup